PanhaRChan/Elk-Stack/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*10mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly redundant, in addition to restricting traffic to the network.

+- The Load Balancer adds an additional layers of security from emerging threats such as:
+  - DDoS attacks
+  - Protection from emerging threats
+  - Authenticates users for access
+  - Simplifies PCI compliance
-- The Load Balancer adds an additional layers of security from emerging threats such as DDoS attacks.
-It also authenticates users for access.
-In addition to the added layer of security provided by the Load Balancer, the Jump Box acts as a "bridge" between two trusted networks and is treated as a single entryway to a server group.
+In addition to the added layer of security provided by the Load Balancer, the Jump Box:
+  - Acts as a "bridge" between two trusted networks and is treated as a single entryway to a server group

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
+- Filebeat:
-- Filebeat: Watches and records log files from locations specified and forwards them to Logstash for indexing.
+  - Watches and records log files from locations specified and forwards them to Logstash for indexing.
+- Metricbeat:
-- Metricbeat: Is used to monitor and collect data such as system CPU and memory to load in a docker environment.
+  - Monitors and collects data such as system CPU and memory to load in a docker environment.

 The configuration details of each machine may be found below.